BroadbandForum/usp-test/09-functionality.md

 ### Purpose

-The pupose of this test is to ensure the EUT can activate a firmware image when a TimeWindow instance used with the AnyTime mode.
+The purpose of this test is to ensure the EUT can activate a firmware image when a TimeWindow instance used with the AnyTime mode.

 ### Functionality Tags

-Conditonally Mandatory (implements Firmware:1 and Activate() operation)
+Conditionally Mandatory (implements Firmware:1 and Activate() operation)

 ### Test Setup